 As part of the Custodian Programs, a registered broker-dealer that is a member of FINRA and SIPC will maintain custody of clients' assets and effect trades for their accounts.
 LPL Financial is the primary custodian, but the Registrant participates in advisory programs sponsored by other investment advisers using custodians other than LPL Financial.
 Specific details about each program are determined by the program sponsor and are subject to change.
-For more information regarding the Custodial Programs, including more information on the advisory services and fees that apply, the types of investments available in the programs and potential conflicts of interest presented by the program brochure) and the Form ADV Part 2A of the applicable program sponsor.
+For more information regarding the Custodial Programs, including more information on the advisory services and fees that apply, the types of investments available in the programs and potential conflicts of interest presented by the programs please see the program account packet (which includes the account agreement and Form ADV program brochure) and the Form ADV Part 2A of the applicable program sponsor.
 Clients should thoroughly review disclosure documents provided about the specific program they are participating in (please see the Custodial Program account packet, which includes the account agreement and Registrant's Form ADV program brochure, and, if applicable, the Form ADV Part 2A of other investment advisers providing services through a Custodian Program).